ArthAgrawal/SIH_Vegetable_Disease_Detection/README.md

             14) Wheat: 96.30%  (4 classes)

 Along with the colab notebooks, the model weights are also uploaded as a .h5 file for each plant, which, when downloaded to local machine, can be used to predict the disease for that specific plant.

+Finally, the model is sent to main.py which uses FastAPI and the model is deployed in a website